-If you wish to schedule maintenance, service or to order parts, you should notify you local Authorized Newmar Service Center to set up an appointment.
-If you are unsure of the location of the location of your closest Authorized Service Center, see the listing in this manual.
+If you wish to schedule maintenance, service or to order parts, you should notify your local Authorized Newmar Service Center to set up an appointment.
+If you are unsure of the location of your closest Authorized Newmar Service Center, see the listing in the manual.
 You may also write to: